Chart Color Schemes

 Hawthorn - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-A total of 37 projects have been identified by AreaSearch as likely to impact the area.
-Key projects include Michael Tuck Stand and Glenferrie Oval Revitalisation, Hawthorn Station Activity Centre Development, Auburn Station Activity Centre Development, and Eastern Freeway Upgrades - Bulleen to Springvale Road.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 37 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Michael Tuck Stand and Glenferrie Oval Revitalisation, Hawthorn Station Activity Centre Development, Auburn Station Activity Centre Development, and Eastern Freeway Upgrades - Bulleen to Springvale Road, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.